SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: 'MBLGTACC key dates Google Calendar'
           -
             type: text
-            text: ' to add these dates to your calendar.
-All official communications will be sent via email.
+            text: ' to add these dates to your calendar. ' -
+        type: heading
+        attrs:
+          textAlign: left
+          level: 3
+        content:
+          -
+            type: text
+            text: Communications
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
+        content:
+          -
+            type: text
+            text: 'All official communications will be sent via email to the address you provided at the time of submission.
 Please be sure to add '
           -
             type: text
             marks: